 Given its myriad features, this automatic coffee machine is surprisingly compact, with a footprint of just 12.6 x 17.7 inches and a height of 14.8 inches.
+Yes, it is smaller than the popular Breville Oracle.
 The power button, unfortunately, is located in the far back, a consideration when choosing a location for this beauty.

 User-friendliness – 4/5

 Jura has packed the Z6 full of innovative technologies to ensure great espresso and milk frothing.
 The 9.5-ounce bean hopper has a rubber gasket seal, so your coffee beans will stay as fresh as possible while awaiting grinding.
 The built-in Aroma G3 ceramic burr grinder grinds coffee beans twice as quickly as previous versions without any increase in noise.
 There is also a bypass doser available if you prefer pre-ground beans or are craving a quick shot of decaf.

 The quality of your espresso is guaranteed thanks to the inclusion of Jura’s patented IPBAS and Pulse Extraction Process (P.E.P.) technologies (2).
 IPBAS uses a two-step pre-infusion method to best prepare your grounds for extraction.
 Pulse Extraction Process (P.E.P.) mimics the actions of a trained barista and results in a professional quality espresso topped by a creamy layer of crema (3).